python-eel/Eel/README.md

 ## Microsoft Edge

-For Windows 10 users, Microsoft Edge (`eel.start(.., mode='edge')`) is installed by default and a useful fallback if a preferred browser is not installed.
-See the examples:
+Generally, Microsoft Edge can be installed on both Windows and Linux.
+However, for users of Windows 10 and 11, Microsoft Edge (`eel.start(.., mode='edge')`) is installed by default, making it a useful fallback if an otherwise preferred browser is not installed.
+See these examples:

 - A Hello World example using Microsoft Edge: [examples/01 - hello_world-Edge/](https://github.com/ChrisKnott/Eel/tree/master/examples/01%20-%20hello_world-Edge)
 - Example implementing browser-fallbacks: [examples/07 - CreateReactApp/eel_CRA.py](https://github.com/ChrisKnott/Eel/tree/master/examples/07%20-%20CreateReactApp/eel_CRA.py)